sharmine-s/sql-databases/README.md

 Work through each of these exercises in sequence.

 This module is designed to be worked on during a week.
 Here's a suggested pace — you might find you need more (or less) time than this to complete the challenges, and that's OK.
- * Days 1 and 2: SQL bites.
+ * Day 1: SQL bites.
- * Days 3 and 4: Challenges.
+ * Days 2-4: Challenges.
  * Day 5: Joins and Many-to-Many.
  * Solo challenge at the end of the week.